A model of leadership: Entire staff receiving leadership training in Tulare ECE program

 “We all make leadership decisions,” Elliott said.
 “And everyone gets training, regardless whether they are Head Start (staff).”

-Employees receive their training through the Region 9 Head Start Association’s The Leadership Challenge program.
+Employees receive their training through the Head Start WEST’s The Leadership Challenge program.
 The program includes intensive self-assessment homework and 12 hours of workshops, along with follow-up coaching sessions.

 The fundamentals of the training are five easy-to-grasp concepts that leaders can follow every day to become extraordinary: Model The Way, Inspire a Shared Vision, Challenge The Process, Enable Others to Act, and Encourage The Heart.